 The Siraat is a bridge that will be established over Hell extending to Paradise.
 Anyone who is steadfast on God’s religion in this life will find it easy to pass it.

-Paradise and Hell will be the final dwelling places for the faithful and the damned after the Last Judgment.
+belief in the last day Paradise and Hell will be the final dwelling places for the faithful and the damned after the Last Judgment.
 They are real and eternal.
 The bliss of the people of Paradise shall never end and the punishment of unbelievers condemned to Hell shall never cease.
 Unlike a pass-fail system in some other belief-systems, the Islamic view is more sophisticated and conveys a higher level of divine justice.
 This can be seen in two ways.
 First, some believers may suffer in Hell for unrepented, cardinal sins.
 Second, both Paradise and Hell have levels.

 Paradise is the eternal garden of physical pleasures and spiritual delights.
 Suffering will be absent and bodily desires will be satisfied.
 All wishes will be met.
 Palaces, servants, riches, streams of wine, milk and honey, pleasant fragrances, soothing voices, pure partners for intimacy; a person will never get bored or have enough!